theextremeprogrammer/theextremeprogrammer/README.md

 - Creating a fun and engaging work environment that everyone on the team enjoys
 - Understanding what makes teams effective and experimenting to improve
 - Forging high-trust relationships within the team to allow us to do our best work with the least amount of friction
-- Crafting products that truly serves a purpose and people want to use
+- Crafting products that truly serve a purpose and people want to use
 - Making a positive impact on the world

 ### GitHub Stats